benwhite1987/bash-valheim-discord-bot/README.md

   <br>
   <br>
 </h4>

-# Valheim Discord Notifier in Bash
-Simple Bash script that reads Valheim server logs to send Discord messages on Raids, Deaths, Joins, and Disconnects.
-Written by a hobbyist with zero professional programming training or experience, so use as-is and feel free to make improvements.

 ## Benefits
 + Only requires Bash and a vanilla Valheim server installation.
 Nicer solutions exist, but most require Python, Bepinex on the server (which consistently breaks with updates), or other frameworks.